 It's summer time and its hot.
 What better way to cool down then to spend some time at the lake.
 With that in mind, our Namesake town for this entry is Geneva, Ohio and the nearby summer resort town of Geneva on the Lake.
 Both are located in Ashtabula County, which has a wealth of museums and sites of historic interest.
 In addition there are some eighteen covered bridges in the county, including both the longest and shortest covered bridges in the United States.
-Add the ten or so wineries in the county and what's not to like?
+Add the ten or so wineries in the

 Click here to listen...

 Click here to download.

 In our 2018 Spring Viva Las Vegas issue , under the Friends in the Fast Lane column, the lead story was about an 824 mile long garage sale!
 In this American Road Trip Talk podcast, you are going to meet Pat McDaniel, the lady who dreamed up this great gathering.
 The Historic National Road Garage sale took place from May 31 to June 4 Along US 40 from Baltimore to St. Louis.
 For ore information visit their Historic National Road Meande

 Hello.
 Tho I am new to this media, blogging, I am not new to American Road.
 I've been around since the beginning.
 I do have a road trip web site, but decided to give this blog a try to post my rather infrequent road trips in the Memphis, TN, area.